Design By Day Branding Project Terms & Conditions

 16.1 Neither party shall be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations under this Contract if such delay or failure result from events, circumstances or causes beyond its reasonable control.

-17. Assignment and other dealings.
+17. Assignment and other dealings

 17.1 The Agency may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under the Contract to any third party or agent.

-17.2 The Client shall not, without the Agency’s prior written consent assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract.
+17.2 The Client shall not, without the Agency’s prior written consent assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any of its rights or obligations under the Contract.

 18.1 Each party undertakes that it shall not at any time at any time during the Contract, and for a period of five years after termination of the Contract, disclose to any person any Confidential Information concerning the business, affairs, customers, clients or suppliers of the other party, except as permitted by clause 18.2.

-18.2 Each party may disclose the other party’s confidential information:
+18.2 Each party may disclose the other party’s Confidential Information:

 18.2.1 to its employees, officers, representatives, subcontractors or professional advisers on a need to know basis for the purposes of carrying out the party’s obligations under the Contract.
-Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other party’s confidential information comply with this clause 18; and
+Each party shall ensure that its employees, officers, representatives, subcontractors or advisers to whom it discloses the other party’s Confidential Information comply with this clause 18; and

 18.2.2 as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

-18.3 Neither party shall use the other party’s confidential information for any purpose other than to perform its obligations under the Contract.
+18.3 Neither party shall use the other party’s Confidential Information for any purpose other than to perform its obligations under the Contract.

-19. Entire agreement.
+19. Entire agreement